shipyardapp/Shipyard-Documentation/docs/how-tos/vessels/build-vessel-code.md

 ## Overview

 Every unique solution you create will require you to build a [Vessel](../../reference/vessels.md).
-If you're creating the solution from scratch, you'll want want to create a Vessel with [Code](../../reference/code/code-overview.md).
+If you're creating the solution from scratch, you'll want to create a Vessel with [Code](../../reference/code/code-overview.md).
 This how to guide will walk you through the steps to build a Vessel with Code.

 ## Steps